jerozerbib/Teaching-HEIGVD-AMT-2019-Project-Two/docs/use_case_chill.md

 - If I try to send a `GET` request.
   - I receive a list of `Product`s with the response code `200` and the payload is passed through.
 - If I try to send a `POST`
+  - I receive a `401` error code because I am not logged in

 ### `/products/{id}`